LibreCAD/docs/ref/widgets.rst

 .. actual image size 260px x 340px

 The Layer List Dock provides the functions to manage layers and a list of layers in the current drawing.
 The entry line on top of the dock allows to filter by layer names (e.g. "\*01" would show all names ending by "01").

+..
+Force end of left / right text wrap
+.. include:: /inclFiles/eoWrap.rst

 Layer functions include:

 .. csv-table::
     :widths: 10, 90